vantage-sh/docs.vantage.sh/docs/budgets.md

   - The remaining values in the header row must be the budget period start date in `YYYY-MM` format (e.g., `2023-02` for February 2023).
 - Each additional row in the CSV must start with the name of the budget.
 Corresponding values must be expressed as decimals (e.g., `25000.00`) for every month where there is an associated budget.
 If there is no budget for a month, the value can be blank.

-The budget end date that is imported depends on the start dates provided in the column headers.
-The below example shows a readable view, CSV format, and Vantage import view of a budget.

-Team 3 does not have a budget for 3/2024, and therefore budget period is added for Team 3 during that timeframe.
+The below example shows a readable view, CSV file format, the budget import screen, and the final budget in Vantage.
+Team 3 does not have a budget for 3/2024, and therefore, no budget period is added for Team 3 during that timeframe.
 On the import, the period start and end date are set based on the column headers.

 <Tabs>
   <TabItem value="budget" label="Budget" default>